viters/docs/cookbook/data-models/personal-portfolio-using-m2a.md

   - `video` so people can see you speak and get an idea of your personal presence.
   - `user` details such as your headshot (linked from `images`) or location.

-All three pages are unique in structure, yet composed of the same basic types of content: `text`, `images`, `video`, and `directus_user` details.
-For any data or content meet those same general conditions, an M2A content builder may be a suitable tool.
+All three pages are unique in structure, yet composed of the same basic types of content from the same four collections:
+`text`, `images`, `video`, and `directus_user` details.
+You may also want to add on more pages over time.
+For example: multiple portfolios _(one for UX, one for development, one for design, etc)_ which again would all be composed of those building blocks.
+For this content category, _tweaks and restructures_ are quite common.
+Resumes need to be updated.
+Portfolios expand over time.

+For data or content that require the type of structural flexibility described above, an M2A relationship is one suitable way to manage your data.
+Directus provides a special M2A Interface which makes it quick and easy to build data and content.

+In this recipe, we'll explain how to build the above personal portfolio with an M2A data model.
+Then in the final tips, discuss its pros and cons to this approach, and list out other alternative approaches.

 ## The Recipe